cianjinks/Ciri/README.md

     cmake --build ./build/release OR cmake --build ./build/debug

-The executable will be output in the corresponding build folder.
+The executable will be placed in the corresponding build folder.